garethcheyne/SKYNZ_EPG/README.md

 ALPHA ONLY, NOT COMPLETE, NOT TESTED AND WORKING.

-The following uses the Sky NZ EPG API to extract the current days channel information and prepaid that data for importation into LG ProCentric.
+The following uses the Sky NZ EPG API to extract the current days channel information and prepairs that data for importation into a LG PCD Server, after it has been uploaded the an ftp server accessable to the PCD.

-Feel free to use this as a base if you want needing NZ EPG data including all Sky NZ channels and model as you see fit.
+Feel free to use this as a base if you want an NZ EPG data including all Sky NZ channels and model as you see fit.

 ## How to Use.
-Clone this Repo.
+1. Clone this Repo.
-Create the Python venv
+2. Create the Python venv
-Install Pip Requirements
+3. Install Pip Requirements
-Create a Credentials.yaml file in the root
+4. Create a Credentials.yaml file in the root
-TEST
+5. TEST
-Schedual Task, Daily
+6. Schedule Task, Daily

 ## SKY NZ API (No Channel Info)